societyconsulting/SampleUDTFs/README.txt

 Compile Instructions:

-I've been using IntelliJ to compile the code.
 There are two UDTF's here, StringUniqueID and WebMat.
-I only figured out how to compile one at a time.
-To compile one of the programs open up pom.xml and change the <mainClass> tag to whichever java file you want to compile.
+To compile one of the programs in IntelliJ, open up pom.xml and change the <mainClass> tag to whichever java file you want to compile.
 Then go into View -> Tool Windows -> Maven Projects.
 Under Plugins -> compiler run compiler:compile and then under assembly run assembly:single.
 This should create the jar file.